JakeJazokas/ML-Intrusion-Detection/README.md

-# Intrusion Detection for Wireless Networks using Machine Learning
+# Intrusion Detection for Wifi Networks using Machine Learning

 **Presentation Video**\
 https://youtu.be/X9NMJFhzqqQ